cjdelisle/cjdns/README.md

 ### You can help!

-We are in desperate need for buildbots running on Apple OSX systems.
-If you would like to donate one, you could mail it or set it up to run all of the time and provide remote shell access.
+We desperately need more OS X buildbots.
+If you would like to donate one, you could mail it, or you could administer it and provide remote shell access.
 Please join the [IRC channel](#community) and ask how you can help.

 ## Anonymity